 In most cases only one name and only one symbol for the quantity are given; where two or more names or two or more symbols are given for one quantity and no special distinction is made, they are on an equal footing.
 When two types of italic letters exist (for example as with θ and θ ; φ and φ ; a and a; g and g) only one of these is given.
 This does not mean that the other is not equally acceptable.
-It is recommended that such variants should not be given different meanings.
+It is not recommended to give such variants different meanings.
 A symbol within parentheses implies that it is a reserve symbol, to be used when, in a particular context, the main symbol is in use with a different meaning.